beetbox/beets/docs/reference/pathformat.rst

 * ``%aunique{identifiers,disambiguators}``: Provides a unique string to disambiguate similar albums in the database.
 See :ref:`aunique`, below.
-* ``%time{date_time,format}``: Return the date and time in any format accepted by `strfime`_.
+* ``%time{date_time,format}``: Return the date and time in any format accepted by `strftime`_.
 For example, to get the year some music was added to your library, use ``%time{$added,%Y}``.

 .. _unidecode module: http://pypi.python.org/pypi/Unidecode